Glidden Co. v. Zdanok: Subsequent developments

 In response to this decision, Congress passed 80 Stat.
 958 in 1966 which assigned Congressional reference cases from the Article III appellate division judges of the Court of Claims to the Article I trial division commissioners of the Court of Claims.
 This permitted the Court of Claims to resume hearing Congressional reference cases, which it had ceased accepting in light of Glidden.
 In 1982, as part of the Federal Courts Improvement Act, Congress passed 96 Stat.
 25, which removed the ability to designate judges from the new Article I Claims Court for use on Article III courts.

-Despite the reasoning's status as a plurality opinion that lacks stare decisis, it remains important, having been cited in 68 Supreme Court cases and at least 367 lower court cases.
-It also stands as a defining case in the distinctions between Article I and Article III courts.
+Despite the reasoning's status as a plurality opinion, meaning its result is clear but not its precedential value, the case remains a defining case in the distinctions between Article I and Article III courts.
 Further, the need to retain Congressional reference jurisdiction was a reason that the Claims Court was specifically designated an Article I court by Congress in 1982.